Texas, United StatesRanked among top 30 universities in US

 Well, it’s not that great, really!
 Located at College Station, TAMU is the sole attraction of the city.
 Fortunately, all of Houston, Austin and Dallas are within about three hours from TAMU.

-The first thing that we’ll strike you about TAMU is its never-ending campus.
-It is spell over a massive 5200 acres, TAMU is a city within itself.
+The first thing that will strike you about TAMU is its never-ending campus.
+It is spread over a massive 5200 acres, TAMU is a city within itself.
 In fact, Kyle Field (the most popular address in College Station) is also within the campus itself.
 It is completely self sufficient having 8 massive libraries that you can get lost in and enough cafeterias to keep you awake for a lifetime.
 It has a beautiful recreational centre filled with straight of the art facilities for any kind of sport.

 Most graduation students choose to live Off Campus, because it affords them more space, luxury, and freedom.
 There is a multitude of available apartments near Campus itself and fortunately bus services are pretty good so you don’t have to worry about transportation.
 Scandia and Sterling Apartments are the most common residing options which can cost you anything between $600 to $1000 per month.